mapbox/mapbox-maps-ios/Mapbox/MapboxMapsStyle/README.md

 ```

 #### Composable expressions
-In Carbon, Expressions can also be composed and built in modular ways.
+In v10, Expressions can also be composed and built in modular ways.

 ```swift
 Exp(.interpolate) {